-See more at Test types to understand Avocado's test types.
+Tip: See more at the "Test types" section on the Avocado User's Guide.

-Why should I use?
+Why should I use it?

 2.1 Multiple result formats

 A regular run of Avocado will present the test results on standard output, a nice and colored report useful for human beings.
 But results for machines can also be generated.